The Chair’s Mandate

 - All non-Committee Members must leave the room once the candidate has completed the defense and before discussion about the defense begins.

-Members of academic staff and graduate students are welcome to attend MSc oral defenses.
+Members of academic staff and graduate students are welcome to attend MSc Thesis Defenses.

 The candidate and observers are asked to leave the room while the procedures for the examination are reviewed.